JackTubby/Limitless-Recipes/README.md

 <span id="project-goals"></span>

 ### Project Goals
-* For users to upload there recipes onto the website.
+* For users to upload theri recipes onto the website.
 * Users to review other users recipes.
-* Profile page where users can see there uploaded recipes.
+* Profile page where users can see thier uploaded recipes.
 * Log In/ Log out functionality.
 * Ease of use.
 * Users can make full use of CRUD functionality for the recipes.